3.2.2 Special Stream Modes [T-Series Datasheet]

 Clock Source

-The scan rate is generated from the internal crystal oscillator.
-Alternatively, the scan rate can be a division of an external clock provided on the appropriate pin (T7: CIO3, T8: FIO2).
+Normally the scan rate is generated from the internal crystal oscillator, but the following register provides the option to specify the scan rate based on an external clock supplied to the appropriate pin (T7: CIO3, T8: FIO2).

 To subdivide the external clock pulses for a slower scan rate, use STREAM_EXTERNAL_CLOCK_DIVISOR.